slackapi/node-slack-sdk/docs/content/packages/oauth.md

 This package supports Node v14 and higher.
 It's highly recommended to use [the latest LTS version of node](https://github.com/nodejs/Release#release-schedule), and the documentation is written using syntax and features from that version.

-## Getting Help

-If you get stuck, we're here to help.
-The following are the best ways to get assistance working through your issue:

-  * [Issue Tracker](http://github.com/slackapi/node-slack-sdk/issues) for questions, feature requests, bug reports and general discussion related to these packages.
-Try searching before you create a new issue.
-  * [Email us](mailto:developers@slack.com) in Slack developer support: `developers@slack.com`
-  * [Bot Developers Hangout](https://community.botkit.ai/): a Slack community for developers building all types of bots.
-You can find the maintainers and users of these packages in **#sdk-node-slack-sdk**.